omnivore-app/omnivore/.github/CONTRIBUTING.md

 Testing
 =======

 Pull requests are automatically tested using GitHub Actions.
-Wed usually only merge a pull request if it causes no regressions in a test run.
+We usually only merge a pull request if it causes no regressions in our tests.

-When you submit a pull request, one of two things happens:
+When you submit a pull request:

 * If you are a new contributor, GitHub will ask for permissions (on the pull request) to test it.
 A maintainer will reply to approve